 Amazon is currently selling a four-pack of Apple AirTags for just $79.99 – nearly $20 off the normal $99 price tag.
 That's close to the lowest price we've seen.

 It's tough to beat getting AirTags for less than $20 apiece.
 If you only want one AirTag, you can grab it for $24 – down from the normal price of $29.

 It's unclear how long this sale price will last, but we're betting these fan-favorite devices will go fast at these prices.
 Don't hesitate if you've been thinking about picking up some AirTags.

-These are the lowest prices we've seen on AirTags since they hit the market a few years ago … and with an Amex card like The Platinum Card® from American Express or the American Express® Gold Card in your wallet, you might be able to save even more.
-See if you're targeted for an excellent Amazon Amex promo to get up to 50% when using just 1 Membership Rewards point toward your purchase.
-That could bring your final price down as low as just $43.50 (plus tax) for four Apple AirTags!
+These are the lowest prices we've seen on AirTags … and with an Amex card like *amex platinum* or the *amex gold* in your wallet, you might be able to save even more.
+See if you're targeted for an excellent Amazon Amex promo to get up to 50% off when using just 1 Membership Rewards point toward your purchase.
+That could bring your final price down under $40 (plus tax) for four Apple AirTags!

 As airlines lost bags left and right over the last few years, we declared Apple AirTags a must-have travel accessory when checking bags.
 Sure, an AirTag inside your checked bag may not ensure your bags don't get lost.
 But it can give you peace of mind after dropping off your bags – or, if your bags do get lost, you can use the tracking data to help your airline pinpoint its location and get it back faster.

 Read our full review of using Apple AirTags for travel!

 What are Apple AirTags?